TIC-65910228 b / NGTS-38 b, a 180 day transiting warm super-Jupiter: Photometric Observations

 \section{Photometric Observations}

 The photometric datasets for TIC-\TICID\,\,/\,\name\ are summarised in Table\,\ref{tab:phot_summary} and they are described in the remainder of this section.

-\tess\ has been operating a (near) all-sky survey since 2018 aimed at discovering exoplanets transiting bright host stars. \tess' four $\sim10$\,cm cameras are arranged vertically to provide a rectangular $24\degree \times 96\degree$ field of view. \tess\ rotates this field of view around the sky in `sectors', which are each observed for $\sim27$\,days at a time, although overlap between sectors can provide some targets with longer baselines.
+\tess\ has been operating a (near) all-sky survey since 2018 aimed at discovering exoplanets transiting bright host stars.
+The \tess\ spacecraft carries four $\sim 10$\,cm cameras, each with a custom red-optical filter covering approximately 600\,nm - 1000\,nm and containing four CCDs with an image scale of $21\arcsec$ per pixel.
+The four cameras are arranged vertically to provide a rectangular $24\degree \times 96\degree$ field of view. \tess\ rotates this field of view around the sky in `sectors', which are each observed for $\sim27$\,days at a time, although overlap between sectors can provide some targets with longer baselines.

 \name\ was observed by \tess\ in sectors 7, 33, 34, 61, 87 and 88.
 We show the sector 33 Target Pixel File created using \textsc{tpfplotter} \citep{Aller2020} in Figure\,\ref{fig:tesstpf}.
 In the most recent two sectors, lightcurves were produced onboard the spacecraft at two minute cadence by the Science Processing Operations Centre \citep[SPOC;][]{jenkins2016spoc}.
 The lightcurves for the remaining sectors were produced from the Full Frame Images (FFIs) using the \tess-SPOC pipeline \citep{Caldwell2020} at cadences of 30-minutes for sector 7, 10-minutes for sectors 33 and 34 and 200-seconds for sector 61.
 We performed quality cuts on all of these lightcurves, only using data points with a quality flag of 0.
 We used the \texttt{PDCSAP\_FLUX} column for all sectors.
 These lightcurves are plotted in Figure\,\ref{fig:phot_plot}.